 |Charter Book Signing|

-This ceremony begins the new year for incoming EHS students as they sign the book and are greeted by the entire High School faculty.
+This ceremony begins the new year for incoming students as they sign the book and are greeted by the entire High School faculty and their student mentors.

-Early in the school year, students take part in a class retreat with classmates and advisors to get better acquainted and set the tone for the year.
+Early in the school year, students take part in a class retreat with classmates and advisors to encourage class spirit and let classmates get to know each other.

-Students in all four grades (9-12) are assigned to one of four Houses.
+Students in all four grades (9-12) are assigned to one of four Tiger Spirit Houses.
 Houses compete for the Devon Trophy

-awarded for school spirit and achievement in Homecoming float design and construction, Spirit Week contests, and other activities.
-Houses elect a male and female leader to lead their efforts.
+awarded for school spirit and achievement in Spirit Week contests, and other activities.
+Houses elect a male and female leader to coordinate their efforts.